expipiplus1/autoapply/readme.md

 - One doesn't need to specify the desired type up front, this tool will just go as far as it can.
-- This tool isn't doing any interesting search instead it's just "if it fits, I sits"
+- This tool isn't doing any interesting proof search instead it's just "if it fits, I sits"